-The trends of declining fish stocks continue to be a major concern for fisheries stakeholders in Ghana.
-The rapid development of coastal pelagic fisheries over the past four decades is at the center of this decline.
-The biomass of many small pelagic stocks has drastically fallen at alarming rates due primarily to overfishing and overcapacity.
+The small pelagic resources, particularly sardinella, are on the verge of collapse.
+Annual landings have been in decline for more than a decade as fishing effort has increased (Figure 1).
+This drastic decline in landings is due primarily to overfishing and overcapacity of the fishing fleet.
 Fishing pressure is driven largely by the artisanal fleet operating under open access rules using bigger and more efficient fishing gear and technologies.
 The average purse seine size is about 800 m today as opposed to 275 m in the 1970s.
 Canoes' gross tonnage and capacity increased by 2.5 fold (from 2 to 5 tons).
-The CPUE continues to decline as biomass became depleted and the cost of a fishing trip increased as time at sea and fuel consumption increased.
+The CPUE declined and the cost of a fishing trip increased due to additional expenses for longer trips.